FellowsFreiesWissen/computational_notebooks/README.md

 - reproducibility: by concentrating the computational work in a single, descriptive file, along with a fixed file structure, the notebook facilitates reproduction of the study in question.
 - reporting:  the notebook can be an accompanying piece to share with co-authors during the development of the work, or to share with reviewers and readers, as supplementary material.

-In Figueiredo et al. (_in prep_), we report our reasoning for the kits in this repository and provide examples of implementation.
+In Figueiredo et al. ([preprint](https://zenodo.org/record/6531211)), we report our reasoning for the kits in this repository and provide examples of implementation.
 Below, you can find the basic instructions on how to use it, as well as a video tutorial.

 ### How to use it